 Applications for Long-Wave Infrared Imaging

-Long-wave infrared (LWIR) starts at around 5,000 nanometers and goes up to 40,000 nanometers.
+Long-wave infrared (LWIR) starts at around 5,000 nanometers and runs as high as 40,000 nanometers.
 At this length, the wave is less affected by ambient light and is mostly modulated by heat.
 When we turn our faces to the sun it’s the LWIR light that warms us.
 But did you know that just about everything is like a little sun, emitting its own heat?
 And until that heat becomes, well, hot, we can only detect it using LWIR.

 Detecting the heat